amritokun/Amiwatch/privacy_policy.md

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us via:
 - GitHub: [Amiwatch Issues](https://github.com/amritokun/Amiwatch/issues)
-- Discord: "@rebelonion"
+- Discord: "@amritokun"
-- AniList: "rebelonion"
+- AniList: "amritokun"